 More SDLT when owning a company which owns a property? – 15 Nov 2019

-I am sometimes asked by a buyer whether the 3% surcharge applies because the buyer has a company which owns one or more residential properties.
+I am sometimes asked by a buyer whether the 3% surcharge applies because the buyer has a UK limited company which owns one or more residential properties.
 The answer is “no”.
-In looking at Condition C (that there is another property which “counts against” the buyer) properties owned by a company are not relevant.
+In looking at Condition C (that there is another property which “counts against” the buyer) properties owned by a limited company are not relevant.
 The point is not directly addressed in the present guidance in the Manual but was confirmed in the pdf Guidance Note which preceded the migration into the Manual in March 2018.
 This was not carried forward because of limitations on the layout of the Manual (which frowns on a Q & A format).
 Below for the record is the question and answer in Chapter 8 of the guidance of November 2016 which can now be found on the National Archives:

 I have shares in a limited company which owns a property for rental to tenants.
 I am purchasing another property which I will own direct.
 I do not own any other residential property.
 Will I have to pay the higher rates?